 Parkinson’s disease (PD) can change the way a person walks.
 Movement Symptoms like stiff muscles, rigidity and slow movement make it harder to take normal steps.
 In fact, short, shuffling steps are a common sign of PD, as is freezing, the feeling that your feet are stuck to the floor, for people with mid-stage to advanced PD.

 Terry Ellis, Becky G. Farley, P.T., Ph.D., N.C.S., Clinical Professor, Department of Physical Therapy and Athletic Training, Boston University's College of Health and Rehabilitation Sciences: Sargent College, MA, and Co-Director, Center for Neurorehabilitation, Boston University

-Freezing, where one or both legs become literally stuck to the floor, can often result in falls.
+Temporary, involuntary inability to take a step or initiate movement., where one or both legs become literally stuck to the floor, can often result in falls.
 This makes the treatment of freezing a critical part of managing Parkinson’s disease.
-One of the most mysterious and scientifically elusive features of Parkinson’s has been the ability to break freezing episodes with what has been referred to as “cueing”.
-You may have witnessed this phenomenon in the 1990 movie Awakenings, featuring Robin Williams.